-The strut mount of the vehicle is a lesser-known component but still vital to the suspension system.
-When a car suffers from a bad strut mount, it can lead to some surprising symptoms and can create a dangerous ride.
+The strut mount of the vehicle is a lesser-known component, but that doesn’t make it any less vital to the suspension system.
+When a car suffers from a bad strut mount, it can lead to some surprising symptoms, and can create a dangerous ride.

-We look at the location of the strut mount, its function and what happens when it goes bad.
-We also examine the replacement cost of a strut mount.
+I look at the location of the strut mount, its function, and what happens when it goes bad.
+I also examine the replacement cost of a strut mount.
 Let’s take a quick look at the signs first.